MicrosoftDocs/power-platform/power-platform/developer/get-started-developers.md

 ## Power Pages

 Power Pages is a secure, enterprise-grade, low-code software as a service (SaaS) platform for creating, hosting, and administering modern external-facing business websites.
-Low-code maker can rapidly design, configure, and publish websites that seamlessly work across web browsers and devices.
+Power Pages is built on the foundation of Power Apps portals.
+Low-code makers can rapidly design, configure, and publish websites that seamlessly work across web browsers and devices.
 Professional developers can extend these capabilities to address advanced business requirements.

 > #### Key developer extensibility points
 > - Custom web page templates built with HTML, CSS, and [Liquid](/power-pages/configure/liquid-overview)